The 20 Best Trichorhinophalangeal Syndrome Type 1 (TRPS1) Doctors Near Me

 Milan, IT

-Federica Banfi practices in Milan, Italy.
+Federica Banfi practices practicing medicine in Milan, Italy.
 Ms. Banfi is rated as a Distinguished expert by MediFind in the treatment of Trichorhinophalangeal Syndrome Type 1 (TRPS1).
-Her top areas of expertise are Schinzel-Giedion Syndrome, Trichorhinophalangeal Syndrome Type 1 (TRPS1), Hairy Cell Leukemia (HCL), and Focal or Multifocal Malformations in Neuronal Migration.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Schinzel-Giedion Syndrome, Trichorhinophalangeal Syndrome Type 1 (TRPS1), Hairy Cell Leukemia (HCL), and Focal or Multifocal Malformations in Neuronal Migration.

 Distinguished in Trichorhinophalangeal Syndrome Type 1 (TRPS1)